jahangir842/LLMs-offline/Text-Generation-WebUI-installation-docker.md

-### Oobabooga: Detailed Notes
+### Text-Generation-WebUI

 #### Overview

-Oobabooga is a powerful web-based user interface designed for running large language models (LLMs) such as GPT-3 and similar models.
+Oobabooga is a powerful web-based user interface based on Gradio (https://www.gradio.app/) designed for running large language models (LLMs) such as GPT-3 and similar models.
 It provides an interactive and user-friendly platform for accessing and utilizing these models, either locally or through various APIs.

 #### Repository